Kick Your Cravings to the Curb

 How to curb your craving

 Think about the time of day that you reach for the candy drawer.
-Maybe it's when parenting duties, work, or the evening commute have you feeling low on energy.
-Maybe it's when you’re not feeling the love from a significant other, so you need something sugary (which release dopamine) to help you feel happy or comforted.
-It's important that you look at your life and see what may be causing those mindless cravings.
+Maybe it’s when parenting duties, work, or the evening commute have you feeling low on energy.
+Maybe it’s when you’re not feeling the love from a significant other, so you need something sugary (which releases dopamine) to help you feel happy or comforted.
+It’s important that you look at your life and see what may be causing those mindless cravings.

 If you're craving sweets throughout the day or after a meal, it's important that you choose the right type of foods and/or supplements to bring balance back to your body.
 Instead of candy, try consuming herbs such as peppermint (best as a tea), as well as berries, artichokes, and beets.
 Not only will these keep you from gaining weight, they'll also boost energy and feelings of passion and pleasure.